Othman Benjelloun: Career

+Benjelloun received an education at the École Polytechnique Fédérale de Lausanne in Switzerland.

-Benjelloun's father was a large shareholder in an insurance company that Benjelloun later took over in 1988.
+Benjelloun's father was a shareholder in an insurance company that Benjelloun later took over in 1988.
 He turned this into RMA Watanya.
 After purchasing the insurance company, Benjelloun expanded the business venture into the banking industry.
-His banking enterprise, the BMCE Bank has its presence felt in at least 12 countries in Africa after it purchased the Mali-based Bank of Africa.
-The banking aspect of Benjelloun's business career is worth $4 billion based solely on its market capitalization profits.
+His banking enterprise, the BMCE Bank has its presence felt in at least 12 countries in Africa after it purchased Bank of Africa, a multinational group originating from Mali and headquartered in Luxembourg and Dakar.
+The banking component of Benjelloun's business career is worth $4 billion based solely on its market capitalization profits.

-Benjelloun received an education in engineering at the École Polytechnique Fédérale de Lausanne in Switzerland.
 During the 1960s and 1970s, he made strategic alliances with global automobile manufacturers Volvo and General Motors.
 He is also the chairman of Meditelecom along with being associated with Telefónica and Portugal Telecom.
-He is a member of the World Union of Arab Bankers.
+He is a member of the Union of Arab Banks and the World Union of Arab Bankers.

 Personal life

 He is a member of the prominent Benjelloun family from Fez, Morocco.

-He is married to Leila Mezian, daughter of the Moroccan General Mohamed Meziane.
-He has two children.
+He was married to Leila Mezian before her death in July 2024.
+He has two children, Kamal Benjelloun and Dounia Benjelloun.